 [Regulation 7 amended in Gazette 21 Sep 1984 p.
 3111.]

-8. Remuneration and travelling expenses
+8. Remuneration and travelling expenses (Act s.
+9)

 (1) A member of the Board, or deputy of a member, is entitled under section 9 of the Act to remuneration and travelling expenses equal to those payable under the Public Service Award 1992 and any relevant industrial agreements to —